-The interest bearing financial assets and liabilities of the Group comprise cash and cash equivalents and bank overdrafts as shown in the consolidated statement of financial position.
+The interest bearing financial assets and liabilities of the Group comprise cash and cash equivalents, bank overdrafts and bank borrowings as shown in the consolidated statement of financial position.
 Cash and cash equivalents receive, and bank overdrafts pay, interest at floating rates linked to either bank base rates or money market rates.
 The Group has a £10m (2023: £20m) revolving credit facility which is renewable annually.
-The Group pay interest for the facility at rates linked to money market rates if it is drawn down.
+This facility pays interest at rates linked to money market rates.